gaurav1780/comp1010practicalClassMaterial/week 08 - lists/practicalLists.md

 # Weekly submission

-**IMPORTANT: Due Tuesday 5th October 9pm (21:00:00) because of assignment 2 being due on 3rd October.**
+**IMPORTANT: Due Wednesday 5pm (17:00:00) 4th May Sydney TIme because of assignment 2 being due on 1st May.**

 Late submissions not accepted.